Icinga/icinga2/doc/5-advanced-topics.md

 ### <a id="use-functions-assign-where"></a> Use Functions in Assign Where Expressions

-If a simple expression for matching a name or checking if an item exists in an array or dictionary does not fit you should consider writing your own global [functions](18-language-reference.md#functions).
+If a simple expression for matching a name or checking if an item exists in an array or dictionary does not fit, you should consider writing your own global [functions](18-language-reference.md#functions).
 You can call them inside `assign where` and `ignore where` expressions for [apply rules](3-monitoring-basics.md#using-apply-expressions) or